datastax/kaap/helm/examples/tiered-storage/README.md

 ## GCP

-Create a secret in the namespace `pcert` with the service account key file.
+Create a secret with the service account key file.
 You can download in this way:
 1. Go to https://console.cloud.google.com/iam-admin/serviceaccounts
 2. Select your project.